M

 Exclude zero balances

-Tick this option to remove accounts with zero balances from appearing in your balance sheet.
+Check this option to exclude accounts with a zero balance from the report.